MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-office-365-groups-with-powershell.md

 - BSA160
 - BCS160
 ms.assetid: aeb669aa-1770-4537-9de2-a82ac11b0540
-description: "Learn how to do common management tasks for Office 365 Groups in Microsoft PowerShell."
+description: "Learn how to do common management tasks for Office 365 groups in Microsoft PowerShell."
 ---

 # Manage Office 365 Groups with PowerShell

- *Last updated 18 April, 2018*

 This article provides the steps for doing common management tasks for Groups in Microsoft PowerShell.
 It also lists the PowerShell cmdlets for Groups.
 For info about managing SharePoint sites, see [Manage SharePoint Online sites using PowerShell](https://docs.microsoft.com/sharepoint/manage-team-and-communication-sites-in-powershell).

 ## Link to your Office 365 Groups usage guidelines